This string of old fishing villages in Fife’s coastal nook is within easy travel distance of Edinburgh and Glasgow

-As a child we would holiday in a rented house, a few miles outside Crail, and each morning walk in to collect fresh milk, rolls and the morning paper.
+As a child we would holiday in a rented house in the East Neuk, a few miles outside Crail, and each morning walk in to collect fresh milk, rolls and the morning paper.
 On this visit, I decided to try and retrace my steps and follow the coastal road back towards St Andrews in the hope that my memory would ignite, and I’d chance upon the little farmhouse we rented.

-While I’d love to report that I was successful, I just couldn’t find it, which made me doubt my memories, however I did have a charming stroll and fell into conversation with an American couple, only too happy to extol the virtues of our summer weather in comparison to the blazing heat of Texas.
+While I’d love to report that I was successful, I just couldn’t find it, which made me doubt my memories, however I did have a charming stroll and fell into conversation with an American couple, only too happy to extol the virtues of our summer weather in the East Neuk in comparison to the blazing heat of Texas.

 By this time, I had worked up an appetite and felt it was time to drive a little further along the coast to Anstruther, where there has been a quiet revolution in dining in recent years.

 In 2015, the Cellar Restaurant, tucked in a quiet alley just behind the Scottish Fisheries Museum, won a Michelin star, an incredible culinary accolade and a fitting one for Billy Boyer, a local chef who returned home in the belief that there was an appetite for fine-dining dishes of the highest standard.